The direct CP violation in a general two Higgs doublet model: Acknowledegments

 \section{Acknowledegments}

 We would like to acknowledge Kei Yamamoto for a collaboration at the early stage.
+We also thank Girish Kumar for pointing out the error in Eq.\,(35).
 The work of S. I. is supported by Kobayashi-Maskawa Institute for the Origin of Particles and the Universe, Toyoaki scholarship foundation and the Japan Society for the Promotion of Science (JSPS) Research Fellowships for Young Scientists, No. 19J10980.
 The work of Y. O. is supported by Grant-in-Aid for Scientific research from the Ministry of Education, Science, Sports, and Culture (MEXT), Japan, No. 19H04614, No. 19H05101 and No. 19K03867.